 The bike’s price reflects the magnetic resistance, belt drive, perimeter weighted flywheel, console and durable construction.
-When I checked it was $300 less than the Keiser M3 Plus a comparable bike that has dual pedals for SPD on one side and athletic shoes on the other side and a light flywheel.
-You can add Bodycraft SPD pedals to SPR
+When I checked it was less than the Keiser M3i Indoor Bike a comparable bike that has dual pedals for SPD on one side and athletic shoes on the other side and a light flywheel.
+You can add Bodycraft SPD pedals to SPR.

 The Bodycraft SPR Indoor Group Cycle is a bike for those serious about their workouts and training.
 It has a good heavy flywheel, it is well constructed for standing up to tough and long workouts.

 With the console you can see how your are performing within your training session but can’t upload it or save it to a computer for tracking results.

 It is fully adjustable for different heights and toughness to make it suitable for people of different heights and abilities.
 It can be used by beginners, intermediate users and/or those who want moderate exercise.